-Leather can be tracked back to man’s very beginning.
-The saying goes that prostitution is the oldest profession, but leather crafters the world over would probably argue theirs is the oldest craft and profession.
+Humans have used leather since too time ago.
+The saying goes that prostitution is the oldest profession, but leather crafters worldwide would probably argue theirs is the oldest craft and profession.
 There were likely men selling leather before there were prostitutes.

-Just look in Genesis 3:21, “The Lord God made garments of skin for Adam and his wife and clothed them.”
+Just look at Genesis 3:21, "The Lord God made garments of skin for Adam and his wife and clothed them."
 From the New International Version (NIV) Bible

 Or, Homer's Iliad (Written sometime between 1260–1180 BC):

 "The ox hide, which is soaked in fat, is pulled to and fro by men standing in a circle, thus stretching the skin and causing the fat to penetrate into the pores."

 Humans first began using animal skins to protect themselves from the elements about 500,000 years ago.
 They scraped the flesh off the skin, flung it over their shoulders like a coat or cloak, and wrapped pieces around their feet to make primitive shoes.
 Eventually, they realized if the skins were stretched out in the sun and left to dry and rubbed with oil and bark from certain trees, they felt softer and lasted longer.
 That was the beginning of tanning.
 Although it's impossible to pinpoint the exact date the process was first used, by 5,000 BC, the man had mastered tanning hide.